pythagon-code/BrainProject/README.md

 - [Gradle](https://gradle.org/install/)
 - [Python 3.10 or higher](https://www.python.org/downloads/)

-To verify, you have all the requirements installed, run:
+To verify you have all the requirements installed, run:
 ```bash
 java --vesion
 javac --version